aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ### Using a Load Balancer from a different Stack

-If you want to put your Load Balancer and the Servid3 it is load balancing to in different stacks, you may not be able to use the convenience methods `loadBalancer.addListener()` and `listener.addTargets()`.
+If you want to put your Load Balancer and the Service it is load balancing to in different stacks, you may not be able to use the convenience methods `loadBalancer.addListener()` and `listener.addTargets()`.